mattloker/earnGrassCoins/README.md

 # Performance and Stability

-After running this setup for several hours, I can confirm that it works stably on the Raspberry Pi.
+After running this setup for several weeks, I can confirm that it works stably on the Raspberry Pi.
 The device maintains an average temperature of 55-65°C without any passive or active cooling.
-This means you can safely leave your Raspberry Pi running 24/7 without worrying about overheating.
+With cooling the average temperature ist between 45-55°C. This means you can safely leave your Raspberry Pi running 24/7 without worrying about overheating.